Frequently Asked Questions about Child Support in Ontario

 A: The law considers child support to be the right of the Child.
-Therefore, it is irrelevant if the support payor is not visiting with his/her child or the support recipient is preventing same.
-If you have a child and are earning income, you must pay child support in Toronto.
+Therefore, it is irrelevant if the support payor is not visiting with his/her child or the support recipient is preventing the same.
+If you have a child and are earning income, you must pay child support.

 Q: I am not the biological father of the Child.
 Do I still have to pay child support for the Child?

 A: If you have treated the Child as if he/she was your biological child, you will likely have an obligation to pay child support.
 This is always a question of fact.
 It may be a good idea to consult an experienced lawyer if you are not the biological father of a child for whom you are being asked to provide support.

 Need Help With Child Support?
 We Can Help!